-Equation \eqref{eqn: forward_UQ} is usually approximated by Monte Carlo methods which, depending on the demanded level of accuracy and especially for the tails of ~$\pdf{\yhf}=$ (i.e., rare events), would require a huge amount of evaluations of~$\yhf(\bx)$.
+\Cref{eqn: forward_UQ} is usually approximated by Monte-Carlo methods which, depending on the desired level of accuracy and especially at the tails~(i.e., rare events) of~$\pdf{\yhf}$, typically require many evaluations of the HF model~$\yhf(\bx)$.
 The overall computational cost can render such an approach impracticable or unfeasible.
 Alternative strategies have attempted to approximate the map~$\yhf(\bx)$ or the conditional density~$\pdf{\yhf|\bx}$ using a variety of surrogates or emulators which are generally trained on~$\ntrain$ simulation data pairs, i.e.,~$\Dshfx=\{\xtraini,\yhf(\xtraini)\}_{i=1}^{\ntrain}$.
 Given the high dimension~$d$ of~$\bx$, this task gives rise to several accuracy and efficiency challenges.
-Even when the most expressive, modern machine learning tools are deployed (e.g., Deep Neural Nets) the number~$\ntrain$ of high-fidelity evaluations needed to achieve an acceptable level of accuracy can render such methods impracticable or unfeasible as well.
+Even when the most expressive, modern machine learning tools are deployed~(e.g., Deep Neural Nets), the number~$\ntrain$ of high-fidelity training evaluations needed to achieve an acceptable level of accuracy can render such methods impracticable or unfeasible as well.

-For inverse problems, the answer in the Bayesian framework is provided in the form of the so-called {\em posterior} probability density on~$\bx$, given the observations, i.e.~$\pdf{\bx|\Yobs}$, which arises as a combination of the prior density~$\pdf{\bx}$ and the likelihood:

-From the posterior we can compute point estimates~$\bx_{\text{est}}$ that represent the vector of calibrated model parameters.
-The Bayesian interpretation of backward uncertainty propagation provides a natural regularization framework for ill-posed problems.
-The computationally expensive part is the likelihood~$\pdf{\Yobs|\yhf(\bx)}$, as for each evaluation, the HF model must solved.
-Usually, the posterior distribution~$\pdf{\bx|\Yobs}$ is approximated by advanced sampling methods such as Markov-Chain Monte Carlo (MCMC) sampling or sequential Monte-Carlo (SMC) methods .
-Nevertheless, even modern sampling techniques also require an unfeasible amount of costly HF model evaluations.

-In this contribution, we will focus on an efficient approach for forward uncertainty propagation but also highlight the analogies to Bayesian model calibration.
-An in-depth discussion of the latter case is, however, outside the scope of this paper.